-Use of Domestic Materials: When applicable, we will ensure that all iron, steel, manufactured products, and construction materials used in the project are produced in the United States.

-Compliance and Verification: We will maintain documentation and verification processes to confirm compliance with this requirement, ensuring transparency and adherence to federal guidelines.
+- Use of Domestic Materials: We will ensure that all iron, steel, manufactured products, and construction materials used in the project are produced in the United States. - Compliance and Verification: We will maintain documentation and verification processes to confirm compliance with this requirement, ensuring transparency and adherence to federal guidelines.